redis/redis-py/README.md

 ConnectionPools manage a set of Connection instances. redis-py ships with two types of Connections.
 The default, Connection, is a normal TCP socket based connection.
-UnixDomainSocketConnection allows for clients running on the same device to connect via a unix domain socket.
+The UnixDomainSocketConnection allows for clients running on the same device as the server to connect via a unix domain socket.
 To use a UnixDomainSocketConnection connection, simply pass the class to the connection_class argument of either the Redis or ConnectionPool class.
 You must also specify the path argument, which is a string to the unix domain socket